sohskd/FileUtility/README.md

 - There should only be zip files in the Test Output Directory before running decompression step
 - The Test Decompressed Directory (where the files will be decompressed to) should be empty before running decompression step
+- JVM Heap size should be 3GB and above to handle large files (eg 10 GB Files etc)